I was 22 when I moved abroad alone for the first time.

 Well, I loved it so much that one year turned into two.
 Then, after spending another six months at home trying to figure out my next step, I decided to move back to France–but this time to Paris to continue my studies.

 A year and a half later, with one Masters degree under my belt, I once again moved abroad alone–this time to Brazil–and this time, without a job or Masters program lined up ahead of time.
-I spent nine months in Rio looking for a job, teaching some English and doing a bit of journalism before I ultimately decided to move back to the U.S.
+I spent nine months in Rio looking for a job, teaching some English and doing a bit of journalism before I ultimately decided to move back to the U.S. (it was too hard to find a work visa in Rio for the type of career that I wanted to pursue…and this was before I even considered remote work as an option).

-I have found that it’s one thing to travel – but living in a foreign country is a completely unique and incredible experience.
+I have found that it’s one thing to travel – but living in a foreign country is a completely unique and life-changing experience.
 Here is why moving abroad alone is one of the best things you can do when you are young, free and independent:

 1) You will become a stronger, more self-reliant and independent individual.